huntdatacenter/docs/docs/govern-science/tingweek/lagtun.md

 ### Schedule

-Lagtun is scheduled on Thursdays between 9-11 am CET during the Ting weeks.
+Lagtun is scheduled on Thursdays between 9-11 am CET during the Tingweeks.
 Click here to see [upcoming dates](/govern-science/tingweek/dates).

 ### Location